BC Tax -> Farm Status in BC

 Farm Classification in British Columbia Guide Book (2015) (pdf) - this is a copy of the Guide Book which we previously downloaded, as it appears to be unavailable now on the BC Assessment website.

-Farm Classification in British Columbia Guide Book (2016) - this is the revised guide book on the BC Assessment website.
-It now contains the word "income" 36 times (besides in the phrase "income tax", which actually does appear in the regulation).
+Farm Classification in British Columbia Guide Book (2016) - this is the revised guide book on the BC Assessment website as of 2016.
+It contains the word "income" 36 times (besides in the phrase "income tax", which actually does appear in the regulation).
 The reference beside s.
 5(2) has been revised to "Unrealized value is applicable to livestock raised for human or animal consumption and to crops".
 This is correct as long as they interpret "crops" to mean "qualifying agricultural products".
 The link to the guide on the BC Assessment website is Farm Classification in British Columbia.

 General Application for Farm Classification - scroll down to Farm Forms

 The title for unrealized value information in the application for farm classification says "Unrealized value from products held for sale and to be sold within the next year", while it should refer to products "available for sale and held for sale during the 12-month period following that reporting period".
 This does not mean they have to be sold in that 12-month period.